Resources for DACA Students

 Scholarships, low-cost education and career programs, employer tuition support, and other opportunities make college and career training possible for DACA and undocumented students.

-College Greenlight offers a list of colleges that meet all financial need for undocumented students.
+College Greenlight and Cappex offer a list of colleges that meet all financial need for undocumented students including DACA.

 Registered apprenticeship programs open to DACA students provide training in fields like child care, construction, manufacturing, and much more.